Ramshackled...and 26 other New England women's small tales (2016) by Mignon Ariel King

 "Mignon Ariel King’s 'faction' novella, A Concrete Wish is colorful in its descriptions and rich in its language.
 The main character, Emmie, is both rocker chick and intellectual.
 She is a native Bostonian whose outlook on life is a delight to read.
 The story is basically a love story, where the protagonist has no plans or dreams for a relationship, but finds herself in one after all, which enriches her life, as she does the same for those around her.
 It is also a coming-of-age narrative, where a group of friends matures through their relationships and tribulations.
 The story touches on issues of cultural diversity and sexuality, art and technology.
 Boston is also a character in this book, placing the story firmly within its history and culture.
 However, I think the strong suit in this book is its depth as it involves the reader in relationships, those of lovers and of friends, through poetically-written, rich and colorful imagery." ~ Lori Desrosiers, author of The Philosopher's Daughter

 Copyright 2013-2017 Tell-Tale Chapbooks.
 The contents of this site are the intellectual property of publisher Mignon Ariel King.
-Artwork is copyrighted as attributed per individual artists.
+Artwork is copyrighted as attributed per individual writers and visual artists.